-The Board identifies that effective succession planning, especially for the President & CEO, is important to the success of the Trust.
-Killam has discussed a management succession planning process and the Governance & ESG Committee supports the Board in this area by reviewing, assessing and reporting to the Board on this process for the President & CEO and other executive officers.
-The Governance & ESG Committee manages, tracks and evaluates leadership development and succession.
+The Board considers that effective succession planning, especially for the President and CEO, is important to the success of the Trust.
+The Board has a management succession planning process and the Governance and ESG Committee supports the Board in this area by reviewing, assessing and reporting to the Board on this process for the President and CEO and other executive officers.
+The CEO is also involved in developing preliminary plans for his succession.
 Killam's succession process ensures that suitable candidates are identified and receive appropriate development opportunities.
-Supporting Killam's succession planning during 2019, three vice-presidents were promoted to senior vice president and three directors were promoted to vice president.